kjreedseq/2022_MIP_280A4_final_project/nano_report.md

 > -o FoCo_virilis_R1_trimmed_fastq \
 > FoCo_virilis_R1_fastq \
 > | tee cutadapt.log
 ```

 ## Step 5: Confirm QC
-I ran fastqc again on the trimmed reads.
+I ran FastQC again on the trimmed reads.
 The FastQC report was assessed on the web browser as before.

 <img src="FastQC_base_qual_post_trim.png">

 <img src="FastQC_adapter_post_trim.png">

+After trimming, the dataset contained 1,428,938 reads.
+Adapter content was 0.

 ## Step 6: Create an index of the genome

-Using bowtie2, create an index of the genome using the following command:
+Using bowtie2, I created an index of the genome using the following command:

 ```
-bowtie2-build --threads 8 GCF_003285735.1_DvirRS2_genomic.fna  DvirRS2_genomic_index
+kjreed@thoth01:~/2022_MIP_280A4_final_project$ bowtie2-build --threads 8 GCF_003285735.1_DvirRS2_genomic.fna  DvirRS2_genomic_index
 ```

+This created a set of indexes that will increase the speed at which assembly can be processed by the computer.

 ## Step 7: Map reads to reference genome

 Using bowtie2, reads were mapped to the reference sequence using the following command:

 ```
+kjreed@thoth01:~/2022_MIP_280A4_final_project$ \
 bowtie2 -x DvirRS2_genomic_index \
 > -U FoCo_virilis_R1_trimmed_fastq \
 > --no-unal \